Sakchham10/Sakchham10/README.md

 I am a software developer.
 I love learning about tried and tested as well as new and trendy principles and tools of software development.

-* 🌍  I'm based in Oklahoma City, Oklahoma.
+* 🌍  I'm based in USA.
 * ✉️  You can contact me at [ssangroula10@outlook.com](mailto:ssangroula10@outlook.com)
 * 🧠  I'm learning about Compilers and Scalabale Backend Development.